Blaizzy/mlx-embeddings/docs/Manpage.md

 With `--verbose` or `--debug`, many commands print extra debugging information.
 Note that these options should only appear after a command.

+Some command behaviour can be customised with environment variables; see the [ENVIRONMENT](#environment) section.

 ### `install` *`formula`*

 Install *`formula`*.